PJ6451/spotify_project/readme.md

 # Motivation and Questions
 The motivation behind this project was very simple.
 First, I wanted to experiment with Airflow and Tableau.
 Since these tools can be somewhat linked, I knew I could use them in a single project.
-Secondly, I love music and have been playing guitar for a long time, and I wanted to incorporate that knowledge into this project.
+Secondly, I love music and have been playing guitar for a long time, and I wanted to incorporate that in some way.

 To that end, I decided on an easy problem.
 On a fundamental level, there's differences between different countries musical preferences.
 For example, US pop music usually is composed of chord progressions compossed of 4 chords; however, Japanese pop is noted for having much longer, much more complex chord progressions (both of these statements obviously reflect average behavior and are not hard rules).
+[This][https://www.youtube.com/watch?v=QtPx6WdNM30) is a short video that shows this exact concept.
 I knew Spotify had audio feature metadata built into their API , and so my question became:

 ### Do Spotify's audio features reflect any differences between different countries' music?